opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 Introduction to OpenDataSoft's theme management
 ===============================================

-OpenDataSoft's theme management interface can be found in the domain backoffice.
-You can access it either by clicking on the ``theme`` link in the header or the ``Update the portal's theme``button in the backoffice landing page.
+OpenDataSoft's theme management interface can be found in the domain back-office.
+You can access it either by clicking on the ``theme`` link in the header or the ``Update the portal's theme`` button in the back-office landing page.

 .. note::
     In order to access the theme page, you'll need to be able to edit domain properties.